vjfn1990/interesting_words/README.md

 ## Use of virtualenv

-The use of 'virtualenv' allows an isolated installation of the components needed to execute the solution.
+The use of 'virtualenv', allows an isolated installation of the components needed to execute the solution.
 The command 'virtualenv --version' is used to check the proper installation of 'virtualenv' in case is not installed on the system.

 ## Overview of the solution